 - MBE growth and applications of the InAs/GaSb/AlSb semiconductor family

-- Quantum information based on coherent excitations in semiconductor quantum dots
+- Quantum information science and technology using quantum dots

 - Growth and directed assembly of nanomaterials such as nanowires and nanoclusters